Iceland waterfalls are insanely beautiful, and that’s why this country has become famous for having some of the best falls in the world.

 Iceland Waterfalls Map

 Here’s an Iceland waterfalls map you can use to plan your trip.
-You can click the icons to get more info on each point of interest, but keep in mind some of the locations on this map may be approximate.
+You can click the icons to get more info and directions for each point of interest, but keep in mind some of the locations on this map may be approximate.

 For more detailed information on how to get to each of the Iceland waterfalls on this map, you can check out my individual travel guides for each location.